awslabs/mlmax/modules/environment/README.md

 ## VPC Endpoint

-The following endpoints have been added by default:
+The following endpoints have been added by default, additional endpoint can be added as necessary.

 - s3
 - git-codecommit, codecommit